Insights & Publications

 Global farming industry and hydroponics

 The food and agribusiness industry are currently worth USD 5 trillion, and the figure is expected to grow.
 Projections suggest that demand will increase by 70% by 2050.
 Hydroponics is therefore likely to help the global food industry meet the supply shortfall.
+And it has, as an industry hydroponics has grown rapidly and in 2018 it was valued at USD 24 billion.

 In addition, farmland per capita is likely to decrease to 1800m² from 2,200m² by 2030.
 Furthermore, pests cause 10-16% of crops to be destroyed annually.
 Hydroponics provides an effective solution to attain self-sufficiency in food, as the technology utilizes space more efficiently.
 A growing consumption of exotic salad crops and an increasing need for global food security are expected to drive the market.

-Europe currently stands at the forefront of the global hydroponics market, accounting for 37% of market share.
-European countries including France and the Netherlands have large greenhouse agriculture areas, helping market growth.
+Europe currently stands at the forefront of the global hydroponics market, accounting for 47.3% of market share.
+European countries including Spain, France and the Netherlands have large greenhouse agriculture areas, helping market growth.
 In the Netherlands, for instance, plants are cultivated in tunnel-like greenhouses.
 Scandinavian countries including Finland and Sweden use hydroponics to grow crops in the winter as it allows plants to be grown indoors, away from harsh winter climates.

 The Asia Pacific region is also focusing on the hydroponics market and is currently the second largest region for hydroponics revenue.
 They have been investing heavily in R&D to improve the industry.
 Hydroponics can increase production, helping feed the large populations in countries like India and China.
 Furthermore, China is expected to witness the largest in hydroponics over the coming year.